 We are compiling guidance from state officials and school districts to keep you informed, as they make plans for the upcoming school year amid COVID-19 pandemic.

-This article will be updated as we learn more from the State of Connecticut, school districts and receive updates on their reopening plans.
+This article will be updated as more information is available from the State of Connecticut and local school districts.

 CEA recommends delaying start of school year